 In 1983, the U.S. National Commission on Excellence in Education published A Nation at Risk, and as a result, reforms were adopted that aimed to raise the science achievement of all students by applying new higher standards regarding science teaching in the United States (Von Secker & Lissitz, 1999).
 In 1996, the National Research Council published the National Science Education Standards, a document that provided guidelines for effective science instruction at that time.
 The standards called for a pedagogical shift from teacher-centered science instructional methods such as direct large-group instruction, demonstration, and worksheet or textbook work, which have not been shown to be effective for teaching higher-order thinking and problem solving (Anderson, 1997; Darling-Hammond, 1996), to student-centered methods that enable students to use more socially interactive scientific inquiry and scientific thinking skills in their daily lives.

 For more than three decades, experts and researchers in science education have emphasized the importance of science teachers’ instructional practices (for example, Darling-Hammond, 1996; Grossman et al., 2009; National Research Council, 1996, 2012, 2013; Rutherford & Ahlgren, 1990) on any reform in science education.
 In-service and preservice teacher educators are involved in supporting shifts in teaching practices toward the NGSS standards that focus on student-centered instructional practices (Huffman, Thomas, & Lawrenz, 2003).
 Instruction that emphasizes inquiry as an essential precursor to scientific understanding is very different from the teacher-centered courses and vocabulary-dense texts that were typical of high schools in the 1990s (Von Secker & Lissitz, 1999).
 Student-centered instruction, which is characterized by inquiry and discussion of open-ended questions, is expected to be more effective for promoting a deep understanding of science (Tekkumru, Kisa & Stein, 2015).
-The current study came to identify the science instructional practices that in-service science teachers form Arab community in Israel use during teaching science.
-The aim of the current research is to understand the what these in-service science teachers from Arab community in Israel use while they teach science in order to build a suitable interfering professional development program accordingly for these teachers in order to bring their instructional practices to the up-to-date new era NGSS-oriented science teaching practices (National Research Council, 2013).
+The aim of the current study was to assess the science instructional practices used by in-service science teachers from the Arab community in Israel when they teach science in order to build a suitable professional development program for these teachers that updates their instructional practices in the new era of NGSS-oriented science teaching (National Research Council, 2013).

 Conceptual Framework and Background Literature